SantiagoNCarlos/qt6pi3b-32bits/README.md

 ### Raspberry Pi

-- Setup the Raspberry Pi using a 64-bit image of Raspbian (I used the *2022-04-04-raspios-bullseye-arm64.img.xz* image) from the official Raspberry Pi homepage).
+- Setup the Raspberry Pi using a 32-bit image of Raspberry Pi OS.
 - Install the required software

 ```